Two Harbors, Minnesota: Whiskey Row

-By 1883 the Minnesota Iron Company had purchased all but four acres of Thomas Sexton's land around Agate Bay.
+By 1883, the Minnesota Iron Company had purchased all but four acres of Thomas Sexton's land around Agate Bay.
 Sexton leased his remaining four acres to merchants seeking to capitalize on the 600-man workforce arriving to build the Duluth & Iron Range Railroad.
 He divided his four acres into 32 lots.
-As with any frontier town of the day it was a largely male population.
-The infamous four-acre plot earned the nickname "Whiskey Row", and was said to exist for the sole purpose of "relieving a man from his pay".
+As with any frontier town of the day, it was a largely male population.
+The infamous four-acre plot earned the nickname "Whiskey Row" and was said to exist for the sole purpose of "relieving a man of his pay."

 Contrary to popular myth, Whiskey Row was not destroyed by a fire in 1888.
-There was a fire, but it occurred before the first load of ore arrived in July 1884 and only seven buildings were damaged.
+There was a fire, but it occurred before the first load of ore arrived in July, 1884; only seven buildings were damaged.
 It was reported that the merchants affected were in Duluth the next day purchasing materials to rebuild.
 Whiskey Row's demise occurred the following year.

 The railroad rapidly expanded its rail and shipping operations and needed all of the shoreline for its new coal handling and storage facility.
-By 1885 the Minnesota Iron Company convinced Sexton to sell his remaining four acres along Agate Bay.
-The railroad then simply evicted the tenants and moved any of the salvageable buildings inland.
+By 1885, the Minnesota Iron Company convinced Sexton to sell his remaining four acres along Agate Bay.
+The railroad then evicted the tenants and moved any of the salvageable buildings inland.
 There are several homes in "east" Two Harbors whose original structures were on Whiskey Row.